 - To graduate students who are prepared to be independent researchers." - To adequately prepare students for graduate school."

-Examples of program goals including programmatic elements:
+Examples of program goals that are not related to student learning:

 - To increase the number of our degree-seeking students by 10% in 2025-26 - To hire two new faculty members in our program.

 Developing SMART Goals